 "Click here to E-mail your information"

 Our 2016, 36th reunion was held in Charleston, SC September 7 - 11 2016.
 Our hosts David and Donna Lape did an outstanding job running the reunion.
 Thank you both for your wonderful hospitality.
-Our 37th reunion will be held in Niagara Falls in September 2017.
-Exact date to be determined.
+Our 37th reunion will be held in Niagara Falls September 20-24, 2017.
 Our hosts are Larry and Lucia Risio.
 Furher information will be posted when it is available.
 Click on the link below the countdown clock to go to the reunion section for the latest 2017 reunion news.

 5 September 16 -- Added pictures provided by ET2 Dan All to the photo and scrapbook 60's section page 2 of an attempted highline transfer to the USS Chivo a submarine that had a medical emergency on board.